WebReflection/bidi-sse/README.md

   // default JSON serializer to send/receive data
   JSON
 });

+// a read only array of clients, where each client has
+// the same properties and methods of the rel client side one bidi.clients;

+// an auto-bound method usable as express handler or within
+// basic nodejs createServer logic.
+Returns true if the request
+// was handled as Server-sent Event. bidi.handler;

+// events + chainable .on(type, fn) method
+bidi.on('connection', client => {
+  // client is unique per visitor and it has all features
+  // a client-side bidi instance has
+});
+bidi.on('close', () => { console.log('all gone'); });

+// methods: close throw away all connected clients, then resolves bidi.close();
 ```

 Please note that the **JSON** library must be the same for both *client* and *server*. [flatted](https://www.npmjs.com/package/flatted) or [@ungap/structured-clone/json](https://github.com/ungap/structured-clone#tojson) are just two possible parsers able to deal with recursion and, in the structured clone case, more data kinds than JSON.